Best Fit Teams

 - Startups validating mobile-first products under time pressure

 We start by mapping user journeys that matter most: onboarding, core task completion, and repeat usage loops.
 Then we define technical architecture around sync patterns, auth flows, and observability before implementation begins.
 Delivery runs in sprint cycles with milestone checkpoints for design, engineering, QA, and release readiness.
-Typical first versions ship in 10-20 weeks, depending on platform count, integration depth, and feature scope.
+Typical first versions ship in 10–20 weeks, depending on integration depth, data model complexity, and feature scope across the PERN stack.

 We treat release operations as part of product quality.
-That includes build pipeline setup, crash monitoring, structured logging, and app-store deployment discipline so updates can move quickly without introducing instability.
+That includes build pipeline setup for your React client and Node services, error monitoring, structured logging, and deployment discipline—so updates ship continuously without destabilizing production.

 Beyond coding screens, we cover release and operational foundations: feature flags, experiment support, monitoring, and alerting.
 That lets your team iterate with confidence after launch.